 - Network Layer is the last of the media layer and has an association with the real world.
 It deals with the addressing and routing of packets.
 IP address spoofing is one o the common attack of this phase.
 Strengthening this layer needs the techniques of firm anti-spoofing, proper implementation of firewalls and routing filters as well as secure routing protocols.

 The subsequent four layers are host layers:

 - Transport Layer - comes under the logical layer, which helps in transferring variable-length data sequence.
-Reliability of this layer can be achieved by ensuring the segmentation and de-segmentation mechanism, as well as error control.
-For security purpose, this layer needs an appropriate implementation of firewall, restrictive admission of transmission protocols, and their appropriate port number.
+The reliability of this layer can be achieved by ensuring the segmentation and de-segmentation mechanism, as well as error control.
+For security purposes, this layer needs an appropriate implementation of firewall, restrictive admission of transmission protocols, and their appropriate port number.

 - Application Layer - contain the UI and the closest of all layers for the user-end.
-The widest range of cyber attacks and security breach is possible in this layer.
-It can lead to shutting down of the network, stealing of data, crashing the application, manipulating the information sent from source to destination and many more.
+The widest range of cyber attacks and security breaches is possible in this layer.
+It can lead to shutting down the network, stealing of data, crashing the application, manipulating the information sent from source to destination, and many more.